react-boilerplate/react-boilerplate-cra-template/docs/tools/commands.md

 npm run cleanAndSetup
 ```

-Removes the example app, replacing it with the smallest amount of boilerplate
-code necessary to start writing your app!
-Also, it makes some necessary changes to your setup to give you a clean and working start
+Removes the example app, replacing it with the smallest amount of boilerplate code necessary to start writing your app!
+Also, it makes some essential changes to your setup to give you a clean and working start.

 {% hint style="warning" %}

-**Note:** This command is self-destructive, once you've run it you cannot run it again.
-This is for your own safety, so you can't delete portions of your project irreversibly by accident.
+**Note:** This command is self-destructive; once you've run it, it disables itself.
+This action is for your safety, so you can't irreversibly delete portions of your project by accident.

 {% endhint %}